nagilson/function-mgr/src/readme.txt

+#Additional Instructions and Information

+#If you've recreated thr project with cmake;
 * If the program cannot compile due to the compiler not finding the Boost library, select the project and go to project -> properties and then... go to C/C++ --> General -> Additional include directories and select the boost_1_63_0 folder.

+#Misc.
+Information
 * The program can hold a maximum of 250 functions due to listbox restrictions.
-After 30,000 lines of code syntax highlighting is cancelled to save time.
+After 30,000 lines of code syntax highlighting is cancelled.

-* Syntax highlighting is only meant to properly update after a function has been saved and reclicked to save on performance, and because multi-threading without the GNU compiler wasn't successful.

 * Syntax-highlighting conventions are slightly different than that of other programs.
 The encases of strings and comments are highlighted in color, however the string would not be.
 Consider this string "t", " and " would be colored, however not t.
 To make up for this factor, datatypes such as int have their own color, instead of the std keyword colour.